 Slightly off the beaten track to the north of the city centre, the Mercado de Salamanca has a simply stunning façade built in the Neoclassical style.
 Built in 1922, it has a wrought-iron outside with lots of brightly coloured tiles.
-Due for a much-needed restoration (scheduled for later in 2018), this market has just a handful of stalls inside but the atmosphere is truly authentic.
+Currently undergoing a much-needed restoration (completion scheduled for late 2019/ early 2020), this market has just a handful of stalls inside but the atmosphere is truly authentic.

 Calle San Bartolomé 1